Akadil/42project_fdf/README.md

 - Use isometric projection for transforming 2d → 3d
 - The management of my window must remain smooth
 - ESC and cross button

+> Do I have to draw user flow diagram?